DioxusLabs/dioxus/docs/guide/src/en/custom_renderer/index.md

 Dioxus is an incredibly portable framework for UI development.
 The lessons, knowledge, hooks, and components you acquire over time can always be used for future projects.
 However, sometimes those projects cannot leverage a supported renderer or you need to implement your own better renderer.

 Great news: the design of the renderer is entirely up to you!
-We provide suggestions and inspiration with the 1st party renderers, but only really require processing `DomEdits` and sending `UserEvents`.
+We provide suggestions and inspiration with the 1st party renderers, but only really require processing `Mutations` and sending `UserEvents`.

 ## The specifics: